 You want your cover photo to represent your professional self.
 You can choose to shine a spotlight on a symbol of your industry or on a key skill that helps you succeed.
 Key skills should pop up naturally within your LinkedIn work experience section and your resume.

 Some professionals make use of a color theme that creates a common thread through their resume, LinkedIn profile picture, and LinkedIn background photo.
 This post will offer a variety of free options for you to use or get inspired by.

 Many people use multiple social media outlets to boost their online presence.
 Using the same background image across your online profiles is an easy way to create consistency.
 In addition to LinkedIn, here are some other websites that allow you to add a cover photo or background image:

-- Pixabay advertises “Find your perfect free image or video to download and use for anything. ✓ Free for commercial use ✓ No attribution required ✓ High quality images.”
+Pixabay advertises that you can "Find your perfect free image or video to download and use for anything. ✓ Free for commercial use ✓ No attribution required ✓ High quality images."

 While informal and playful, a piggy bank is symbolic of the finance field.
 This would be a great choice for an accountant at a children's charity or a purchasing clerk with an artistic side.

 Green and growth are good associations for a finance professional.
 If you want to choose a more natural background image, something featuring grass, trees, or leaves would be a smart selection.